 What are your tips for people who’d like to start crafting?

-Start with a nice kit of cordless tools: circular saw, reciprocating saw and drill… That is really all you need.
-Anything else you go out and purchase will be a luxury and is difficult to justify… Learn to read pallet codes, 1001Pallets has an excellent article on this.
+Start with a nice kit of cordless tools: circular saw, reciprocating saw, and drill… That is really all you need.
+Anything else you go out and purchase will be a luxury and is difficult to justify… Learn to read pallet codes.
 Pick a simple straightforward project and just do it.
 Accept failure and just try again, success comes from keeping on your craft and not giving up.

 What are your most important safety tips when woodworking?
 Have you ever had any injuries or close calls?